-Moreover, while indigenous methods such as crop rotation and traditional farming practices have helped maintain soil structure and fertility, they appear insufficient or even outdated in addressing current food production challenges across developing nations.
-This shortfall has led to the widespread promotion and subsidisation of chemical and organic fertilisers by the Nigerian government, despite notable corruption issues associated with their procurement and distribution (Idachaba, 2004).
+Moreover, while indigenous methods, such as crop rotation and traditional farming practices, have helped maintain soil structure and fertility, they appear insufficient or even outdated in addressing the challenges of food production across developing nations.
+This shortfall has led to the widespread promotion and subsidization of chemical and organic fertilizers by the Nigerian government, despite notable corruption issues associated with their procurement and distribution (Idachaba, 2004).

-Government-led technical and economic efforts, especially those targeting small-scale farmers for land improvement, should not be seen as wasteful resource use (Davies, 2009).
-Instead, these initiatives are crucial, particularly in macroeconomic terms, because market forces alone cannot meet the urgent food security needs.
+Government-led technical and economic efforts, especially those targeting small-scale farmers for land improvement, should not be viewed as wasteful resource use (Davies, 2009).
+Instead, these initiatives are crucial, particularly in macroeconomic terms, because market forces alone cannot meet the urgent needs for food security.
 Moreover, a key obstacle to attaining food security in Nigeria is the concern over the safety of genetically modified organisms (GMOs), which are a result of agricultural biotechnology.
-Biotechnology is a scientific advancement that holds the promise of sustainably increasing agricultural productivity.
+Biotechnology is a scientific advancement that holds the promise of increasing agricultural productivity sustainably.

-Biotechnological approaches in agriculture include genetic modification of crops for improved nutrition, cloning of animals, tissue culture techniques, and genetic engineering.
-The perception is that biotechnology can shorten the gestation and maturity periods of crops, plants, and animals.
-Yakubu (2024) in his publication at the national dailies mentioned that "In Benue State, the supposed food basket is becoming empty, not because Benue people are not producing food, not because they do not have GMOs.
-It is because ethnic and foreign interests are taking over.
-GMOs are biological weapons and agents of mass destruction."
+Biotechnological approaches in agriculture include genetic modification of crops for improved nutrition, animal cloning, tissue culture techniques, and genetic engineering.
+Biotechnology can shorten the gestation and maturity periods of crops, plants, and animals.
+Yakubu (2024) in his publication at the national dailies mentioned that "In Benue State, the supposed food basket is becoming empty, not because Benue people are not producing food, not because they do not have GMOs.”
+This is because ethnic and foreign interests are taking over.
+“GMOs are biological weapons and agents of mass destruction."

-"Recognising the importance of biotechnology for food security, the Nigerian government has embraced its use by establishing the National Biotechnology Development Agency in Abuja and allocating 26 million naira (around $185,000) to support this effort.
+"Recognizing the importance of biotechnology for food security, the Nigerian government has embraced its use by establishing the National Biotechnology Development Agency in Abuja and allocating 26 million naira (around $185,000) to support this effort.
 The Institute of Agricultural Research at Ahmadu Bello University, Zaria, has been specifically tasked with using biotechnology to improve crop farming systems for sorghum, maize, cowpea, cotton, and sunflower" (see Vanguard, February 16, 2005).
-Nigerian agricultural scientists are strongly committed to advancing biotechnology and have actively assured the public of the safety of GMOs.
-They also advocate increased government funding for research to maximise agricultural productivity through biotechnological innovations (Akinyosoye, 2007).
+Nigerian agricultural scientists are strongly committed to advancing biotechnology and have actively assured the public of GMO safety.
+They also advocate increased government funding for research to maximize agricultural productivity through biotechnological innovations (Akinyosoye, 2007).

-Despite the government's support and the scientific community's enthusiasm, significant barriers remain in fully utilising biotechnology in agriculture.
-Firstly, the financial investment in biotechnology is considerably inadequate.
-While encouraging private-sector involvement may seem economically sound, most companies capable of making such investments are foreign and are unlikely to engage in local agricultural research that does not yield substantial commercial returns.
-Secondly, extension services, which play a critical role in educating farmers about the benefits of biotechnology, remain underdeveloped and require urgent improvement.
-Moreover, media, particularly radio, which reaches rural areas, should be leveraged to communicate with farmers in their native languages about the benefits and risks of agricultural technologies, including the misuse of agrochemicals.
-Lastly, public scepticism about GMOs remains a significant hurdle, fuelled by superstition and misinformation.
-The reality, however, is that without embracing agricultural biotechnology, Nigeria may continue to struggle to achieve food security (Davies, 2009).
+Despite the government’s support and the scientific community’s enthusiasm, significant barriers remain in fully using biotechnology in agriculture.
+First, the financial investment in biotechnology is inadequate.
+While encouraging private sector involvement may seem economically sound, most foreign companies capable of making such investments are unlikely to engage in local agricultural research that does not yield substantial commercial returns.
+Second, extension services, which play a critical role in educating farmers about the benefits of biotechnology, remain underdeveloped and urgently require improvement.
+Moreover, media, particularly radio, should be leveraged to communicate with farmers in their native languages about the benefits and risks of agricultural technologies, including the misuse of agrochemicals.
+Lastly, public skepticism about GMOs, which is fueled by superstition and misinformation, remains a significant hurdle.
+However, without embracing agricultural biotechnology, Nigeria may continue to struggle to achieve food security (Davies, 2009).

-Sustainable Agricultural Practices
+Sustainable agricultural practices

-Sustainable agriculture involves farming methods that protect the environment, expand the Earth's natural resource base, and maintain and improve soil fertility.
-The concept of sustainability is deeply intertwined with vulnerability.
-Vulnerability refers to an individual or community's susceptibility to external stresses and the difficulty of coping with them (Chambers, 1989).
-It signifies the insecurity arising from changes in the ecological, economic, or political landscape, which may manifest as shocks, longer-term trends, or seasonal fluctuations (Moser, 1996; Farrington et al., 2002).
+Sustainable agriculture involves farming methods that protect the environment, expand the natural resource base of the Earth, and maintain and improve soil fertility.
+Sustainability is deeply intertwined with vulnerability.
+Vulnerability refers to an individual’s or community’s susceptibility to external stresses and the difficulty of coping with them (Chambers, 1989).
+It signifies the insecurity arising from changes in the ecological, economic, or political landscape, which may manifest as shocks, longer-term trends, or seasonal fluctuations (Farrington et al., 2002; Moser, 1996).